eyedeekay/i2p.i2p/Docker.md

 For example, the Raspberry Pi.
 If you build your image on the host system, i.e. the Raspberry Pi, docker buildx is not required there.

+These arm64 image builds must be manually pushed to DockerHub by an admin with access to `geti2p/i2p` on DocerHub at release time.
+They **do not** become available automatically.

 ### Running a container

 #### Environment Variables